typhoon-php/typhoon/docs/Type.md

 ], sealed: false);
 ```

-Note that all classes that implement `Type` (except `types::` itself) are `@internal` and should not be instantiated directly.
+Note that all classes that implement `Type` (except `types::` itself) are `@internal` and should not be used outside the library.

 ## Analyzing types

-Types should be analyzed via [TypeVisitor](../src/Type/TypeVisitor.php) or [DefaultTypeVisitor](../src/Type/DefaultTypeVisitor.php). `instanceof`, `==` and `===` operators should not be used for this purpose,
-firstly because type classes are internal, secondly because types might be implicitly decorated.

-## Checking type relations
+Typhoon types should be analyzed only via [TypeVisitors](../src/Type/TypeVisitor.php): `$type->accept(new MyVisitor())`.
+Comparison operators and `instanceof`
+should never be used with Typhoon types for two reasons:
+1. type classes are internal and not subject to backward compatibility,
+2. equal types might have different internal structure (e.g., one is decorated).

+### Comparing types

-Typhoon team is currently working on a type comparator component.
-For now use [DefaultTypeVisitor](../src/Type/DefaultTypeVisitor.php) to check basic type relations:
+Typhoon team is currently working on a type comparator.
+Until it is released, you can use [DefaultTypeVisitor](../src/Type/DefaultTypeVisitor.php) for simple checks:

 ```php
 use Typhoon\Type\Type;